daemonraco/toobasic/docs/forms.md

 (except controller `rooms`) and then invoke it inside your view.
 The next sections will guide you in how to do such a thing.

+### Warning
+This example will be build step by step so you can see how to create a complete form with its details using commands.

 ## Using forms
 ### Creating a form
 the first thing to do is to create an initial definition for our form and for that